Will banks accept a virtual address? What to know when opening a business bank account.

 What is a virtual business address?

-With a virtual address service, your business gets a real street address as if you were using a physical address.
-But instead of having your mail delivered to a mailbox, it goes to the virtual address provider’s mail center for sorting, processing, and storing.
+With a virtual address service, your business can choose a street address among many locations across the US as if you were using a physical address.
+But instead of paying for a lease, you can use it with the IRS, state, vendors and more, and have mail sent there.
+The mail is then sent to the virtual address provider’s mail center for sorting, processing, and storing.

 Some providers, like Stable, also offer registered agent services to further simplify the process of mail handling for businesses operating across multiple cities or states.
 With Stable, you also have the option of forwarding mail and packages to another location (such as your home address).

-They offer an unmatched degree of privacy and security, allow you to view your mail online without going to a post office, and permit business owners to use a real street address instead of a P.O.
-Box.
+They offer an unmatched degree of privacy and security, allow you to view your mail online in perpetuity, and permit business owners to use a real street address instead of a P.O.
+Box .

 Do banks accept virtual business addresses?

-In cases where your bank doesn’t allow you to open a business bank account using a virtual address, you can often open the account with a physical address and then later change it to your virtual address without any issue.
+If your bank doesn’t allow you to open a business bank account using a virtual address, you can often open the account with a physical address and then later change it to your virtual address.
 Just be sure to ask your bank what their policy on virtual addresses is ahead of time to avoid any problems.

 A lot of times, banks will require a “proof of address” document when opening a business bank account.
 For a physical address, this typically means providing things like a lease, utility bill, or credit card statement.

-For virtual business addresses, you’ll need to work with your service provider to obtain proof that the address is actually yours.
+For virtual business addresses, you’ll need documentation from your service provider showing the address is assigned to your business.
 Stable, for example, can provide a proof of address letter on your behalf to satisfy this requirement.

 Will banks accept a virtual address when opening a personal checking account?

-If you want to create a personal account, you must submit a residential address for verification.
+For personal savings and checking accounts, banks require a residential address for verification.
 While this may change at some point in the future as the popularity of virtual addresses continues to grow, using a virtual address to open a personal bank account is currently not an option.

 Legal and regulatory considerations of using a virtual address in banking